allanchua101/dotnetcore-api-gateways/006_Containerization/README.md

-# Containerizing Downstream Services and API Gateways.
+# Containerizing API Gateways.

-This repository contains a POC for containerizing ASP.net Web API projects and API Gateways.
+This repository contains a POC for containerizing downstream services and API Gateways.